Avda. de Navacerrada 1

-The interpretation of Japanese cuisiune is essentially an asthetic phenomenon of amazingly outstanding exponents of nature´s bounty and the seas daily catch.
+The interpretation of Japanese cuisine is essentially an aesthetic phenomenon of amazingly outstanding exponents of nature´s bounty and the seas daily catch.
 True passion is born when a team is devoted to perfection.

-Friend and Sales Rep of Asian products Javier Moreno and I travelled to the secluded intimately scaled suburban zone of Pozuelo de Alcorcón to immerse ourselves in some of the most enchanting Japanese cuisine the city of Madrid and its suburbs offer.
-Inspired and ready to share this scrumputuous and top class epicurean adventure, and delectable wine discoveries.
+Friend and Sales Rep of Asian products Javier Moreno and I traveled to the secluded intimately scaled suburban zone of Pozuelo de Alcorcón to immerse ourselves in some of the most enchanting Japanese cuisines the city of Madrid and its suburbs offer.
+Inspired and ready to share this scrumptious and top-class epicurean adventure and delectable wine discoveries.

 Let me begin with our palate openers which included a lovely slightly fruity Riesling Späptiese 2010 from Winery Peter Jakob Kühn and the incredible light and crisp yet aromatic House Godello Mono Varietal.

 Mo Mi Ji, which signifies “of the hand”, are petite aperitifs which included a ponzu citric orange, lemon and spring onion slightly piquant concoction.
 Then we zestfully indulged in white tuna Ta Ta Ki, with oyster sauce and layers and layers of sautéed garlic chips.
 The Sushi Salmon followed on a bed of finely crisp crunchy Daikon.
 To continue with this amazing degustation, a Japanese Canary Island Fusion, specialty of the house, which is Coral Eggs, Canarian potatoes and Red Tuna composition.

 The Tempura Txocochas Pil Pil, Galician green tiny peppers called padron with a hint of the piquant, was simply impeccably flawlessly extraordinary.